amient/affinity/README.md

 ## Logging

-Affinity uses SLF4j and it also redirects alla Akka loggin to SLF4J.
+Affinity uses SLF4j and it also redirects all Akka logging to SLF4J.
-It doesn't provide any binding for compile configuration, that is left to applications - in one of the example, logback is used, in another log4j.
+It doesn't provide any binding for compile configuration, that is left to applications - in one of the examples, logback is used, in another log4j.

 For all testing slf4j-jdk14 (Java Logging) binding is used and is configured for all modules in: